Abba The Museum3605 Votes Currently Closed

 The ABBA were THE pop phenomenon of the 70s and 80s and this museum celebrates them and their music in the best way.
 But it is more than a museum of simple nostalgia and memorabilia.
 You’re made to feel like the 5th member of the ABBA team and get to dress up in their legendary costumes while their story is told to you in an interactive experience.
 Check out their recording studio, Benny’s self-playing piano, the recreated Folkpark where Björn and Benny met for the first time, gold records, Stikkan's office, and their Arrival helicopter.
 The guided tours are really well designed too.
 And if you’re lucky, you might just get a call from one of the ABBA on the museum’s exclusive phone lines.
 Also, visit the popular attractions in the city by following Stockholm Itinerary 5 Days.

-Abba The Museum Information
+Abba The Museum Travel Tips

 - Cash is not an accepted method of payment here.